 Sunglasses

-Click & collect Dominican Pesos in as little as 60 seconds^.
+Click & Collect Dominican Peso (DOP) in as little as 60 seconds.*

-• Or visit your local M&S store to buy Dominican Pesos.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Dominican Peso in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Dominican Peso at a time that suits you.

 Aerial drone view of beautiful caribbean tropical island Cayo Levantado beach with palms and boat.
 Bacardi Island, Dominican Republic.